 Friendly Locals in Penglipuran Village

 The most remarkable experience visiting this village comes from the hospitality of its residents.
 Visit one of the houses.
 And the family will gladly show the inside of the compound.
 Listen carefully as they introduce Merajan, the family shrine.

 Ask them for a tour of the kitchen.
-Where the traditional firewood-fuel stove is still being used.
+Where the traditional firewood-fuel stove is still used.
 Bale is a type of living room where guests are hosted.
 Many villagers have transformed bale into some sort of cafe and souvenir shops.

 They sell snacks and beverages, along with local handicrafts.
 Try a local specialty drink called loloh cem-cem.
 A herbal drink made from hog-plum leaves.
 Drink along with the family as they tell visitors about daily life at the village.

 A Night In Penglipuran Village

 The friendliness of this community would make anyone want to stay longer.
-To visitors delight, some villagers rent their vacant rooms for guests.
+To visitors’ delight, some villagers rent their vacant rooms for guests.
 Facilities are modest.
 But the charm staying here is being a part of a Penglipuran family.
 Even if it’s only for a night or two.
 It’s guaranteed to be an unforgettable experience.

 Penglipuran village closes at 5 pm, but there are more to see after the ticket counter closes.
 The evening is when people going home from work.
 After back from the farm, villagers usually hang out in front of the house to socialize with neighbors.

 They share the news.
 Ask each other how they’re doing, or discuss current village issues.
 Until the night is getting late.
 Do not hesitate to participate.
 The evening rendezvous is how villagers maintain a close-knit bond between themselves.

 The Sacred Bamboo Forest

 Penglipuran Village Opening Hours

 Penglipuran Village opens daily for visitors from 8 AM to 5 PM.
 From Monday to Sunday including on national holidays except on Nyepi day.
 Then again, tourists are welcome to spend a night in a modest guest house or room.
 A nice arrangement from the village people.